-Short-form mergers can be implemented without any prior shareholders' resolution, provided that all documents related to the merger have been made available to the shareholders in both companies' registered offices in due time and that no shareholders holding, individually or jointly, at least 5% of the company's capital stock have required a shareholders' general meeting to convene and resolve on the merger within 15 days upon the announcement that the merger project was registered.
+Short-form mergers can be implemented without any prior shareholders' resolution, provided that:

+- all documents related to the merger have been made available to the shareholders in the registered offices of both companies in due time; and - no shareholders' holding, individually or jointly, of at least 5% of the company's capital stock, has required a shareholders' general meeting to convene and resolve on the merger within 15 days upon the announcement that the merger project was registered.

-Shareholders holding 10% or less of the merged company capital stock and who voted against the merger at a shareholders' meeting convened as described above would be allowed to withdraw from the company.
+Shareholders holding 10% or less of the merged company capital stock, and who vote against a merger at a shareholders' meeting convened as described above, would be allowed to withdraw from the company.